SLNS Vijayabahu: 1990s and 2000s

 In 1997, the cutter seized the Russian fishing trawler Chernyayevo in the Bering Sea for violation of the Magnuson-Stevens Fisheries Conservation and Management Act of 1976, setting an important precedent for law enforcement along the U.S./Russia maritime boundary.
 In 1998, Munro intercepted the Chinese vessel Chih Yung, carrying 172 people attempting to illegally enter the U.S. In 1999, the cutter interdicted the fishing vessel Eduardo I, carrying 83 illegal Ecuadorian migrants.
 Also in 1998, Munro interdicted the Mexican vessel Xolescuintle, seizing 11.5 tons of cocaine, one of the largest drug seizures in Coast Guard history.
 In 1999, the cutter seized the motor vessel Wing Fung Lung, carrying 259 illegal Chinese migrants.
 In 2003, the cutter interdicted the fishing vessel Candy I with 4 tons of cocaine.
 In 2003, the cutter interdicted two "go-fast" boats with 2 tons of cocaine using warning shots across the bow of one with an MH-68 "Stingray" Helicopter Interdiction Tactical Squadron (HITRON).
 Munro traveled on turbines for 16 hours to intercept the second, using dead reckoning based on the suspect vessel's course and speed to find it.
-The crew of the second "go-fast" then proceeded to light their vessel on fire to destroy the bales on board the vessel, but Munro's crew quickly sank the vessel and later recovered approximately 139 bales of cocaine.
-Four traffickers were recovered with two needing medical assistance from Munro's corpsman.
+The crew of the second "go-fast" then proceeded to light their vessel on fire to destroy the bales on board the vessel, but Munro's crew quickly sank the vessel and later recovered around 139 bales of cocaine.
+Four traffickers were recovered, with two needing medical assistance from Munro's corpsman.